MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access.md

 <a id="agile-tools-and-work-tracking" />
 ## Boards/Work

-You can connect to work items from the web portal **Boards** or **Work** hub and using Eclipse, Visual Studio, Excel, Project, and other clients.
+You can connect to work items from the web portal, **Boards** or **Work**, and using Eclipse, Visual Studio, Excel, Project, and other clients.
 For an overview of work tracking features and functions, see [About Agile tools](../../boards/get-started/what-is-azure-boards.md).

 ::: moniker range=">= tfs-2013  <= tfs-2018"